anyaschukin/OverRide/README.md

 > New VM > settings > Storage > Under IDE Controller there is a CD icon with a + sign on it...

-> click on the CD then select RainFall.iso
+> click on the CD then select OverRide.iso